That Poor Plant

 - In One Piece, just following the Little Garden arc, we get a small preview of Crocodile's powers when he expresses his annoyance with Mr. 3 by using a Touch of Death to make a rose wither into dust.

 - In one episode of Slayers, Xellos made a vegetable stew so noxious, the ingredients were screaming in pain...
 Taking part of a cooking competition though, he thought the whole idea was to kill the competition.

 - In the Tintin story Flight 714, when Captain Haddock is given a glass of health tonic by an eccentric millionaire, he dumps it onto a Ficus.
 The plant immediately starts dropping its leaves.

 - Papa Smurf once had an experiment with a daisy gone awry.

 - In Hawkeye Annual #1, Madame Masque attempts to drug Kate.
 Kate takes a fake sip of the wine and then dumps it in a pot plant.
 The result is this trope.

 - In I Won't Say L relates that he once managed to kill a cactus by forgetting to water it.

 Film - Animated

-Used hilariously in The Emperors New Groove - a cactus ends up turning into a topiary llama after Yzma pours some (what she thought was) potion-induced drink into it, only to find out after it transforms Kuzco that it was actually "extract of llama".
+- Used hilariously in The Emperor's New Groove - a cactus ends up turning into a topiary llama after Yzma pours some (what she thought was) poison-laced drink into it, only to find out after it transforms Kuzco that it was actually "extract of llama".
 Earlier, she got the idea to poison Kuzco when she, in full Evil Plan gloat-mode, accidentally knocks a vial of poison onto a plant, providing us with the current page image.

 Film - Live Action